lantanagroup/trifolia-on-fhir/test/README.md

 Ensures that a resource can be created using `PUT <base>/<resourceType>/<id>`

+### Search

+Tests that the FHIR server can be searched using query parameters

 ### _has

 Ensures that the `_has` search parameter works as expected.
 This is used to find all resources references by an implementation guide in ToF.